otrv4/otrv4/modes/otrv4-interactive-only-mode.md

 The specification for this mode, as compared with the "OTRv4-standalone" version, will differ in these sections:

-- "Public keys, Shared Prekeys and Fingerprints": an OTRv4's public shared prekey will never be created.
+- "Public keys, Shared Prekeys, Forging keys and Fingerprints": an OTRv4's public shared prekey will never be created.
 - The `ENCRYPTED_MESSAGES` state is the only state where a participant is allowed to send encrypted data messages.